 What Does Dragon Fruit Look Like?

 The appearance of dragon fruit is part of its appeal.
 It comes in three varieties: yellow with white flesh, pink with red flesh, and pink with white flesh.
 There will be a lot of thick petal-like protrusions all over the fruit.
-The inside color is vibrant, especially the red-fleshed version.
+The inside color is vibrant, almost neon, especially the red-fleshed version.
 All of the insides have tiny edible black seeds, sort of like kiwi seeds, sprinkled throughout.

 What Does Dragon Fruit Taste Like?

 It’s always so hard to describe the flavor of a fruit, and the default is to compare it to the taste of other more familiar fruits.
 Kiwi is the most common comparison, sometimes combined with the flavor of pear.
 The taste of dragon fruit is sweet, but usually not intensely so.

 It has a crunchy texture enhanced by the crunchiness of all of the tiny seeds scattered inside.

 How Do You Eat Dragon Fruit?

 Don’t cut dragon fruit until just before you plan to use it or eat it, as it will start to dry out and discolor.
 To prepare dragon fruit, you can simply slice it in half, and then scoop out the slightly firm flesh with a spoon and eat it right out of the shell, or carefully use a sharp spoon to cut and remove the flesh from the skin, the slice or cut it any way you like.
+Use dragon fruit in dazzling fruit salads.
 Dragon fruit can also be pureed and used in sauces, and puddings, and frozen desserts, and drinks.

 Don’t eat the skin, but if you want, you can save it and use it for serving your dragon fruit creation (continue the dramatic presentation!)